margo/specification/system-design/specification/specification-version-management.md

 ## Release Cohesion Rule

 At an official release, all four Margo deliverables publish with the same version number.
-After the initial release, the specification and OpenAPI specification continue to version in lockstep, while the reference implementation and conformance toolkit may increment their patch version independently for software-only changes.
+After that, any deliverable may bump its patch version on its own for small fixes, such as software bug fixes or documentation edits like typos, clarifications, and examples.
+The major and minor versions stay in lockstep.

 ### At initial release — all deliverables share the same version